AmudaPalani/AzureEntraAuthMethodCheck/README.md

 # AzureEntraAuthMethodCheck
-Check for authenticator app version used by each user for FedRamp compliance
+Azure logic app to check for authenticator app version used by each user for FedRamp compliance.